Throughout this post, I will present you with some alternatives to incorporate working partners to boost your Startup.

 It is contained in the IRPF

-The economic gains achieved by the company in question will be reflected in the IRPF (personal income tax) and expressed as employment income.
+The economic gains achieved by the company in question will be reflected in the IRPF and will be expressed as employment income.

-This means that if the start-up company receives high returns it will also be getting good benefits, all this in a win-win system with benefits for the workers and for the corporate leaders.
+This means that if the start-up company is earning high returns it will also be earning good benefits, all in a win-win system with benefits for workers and corporate leaders.

 Phantoms Shares Considerations

-While it is true that this figure as one of the maximum alternatives to incorporate working partners it would be very irresponsible to present it as an option free of considerations.
+While it is true that this figure as one of the maximum alternatives for incorporating worker-members, it would be very irresponsible to present it as an option free of considerations.

-These are some possible disadvantages of implementing phantom shares in a company:
+These are some possible disadvantages of implementing phantom stock in a company:

-• The first point is quite obvious, these are not real shares.
-Although the beneficiaries do receive real capital subject to the performance of the shares, they do not appear as a shareholder in a formal way so they do not have any decision-making power in the management of the company.
+- The first point is quite obvious: these are not real shares.
+Although the beneficiaries do receive real capital subject to the evolution of the shares, they do not appear as a shareholder in a formal way, so they do not have any decision-making power in the management of the company.

-• If the company’s performance is poor and it is perceived to be underperforming, the phantom shareholdings will also be low, so some of the benefits described above may not be present.
+- If the company’s performance is poor and it is perceived to be underperforming, the phantom equity holdings will also be low, so some of the benefits described above may not be present.

 How are the benefits of Phantom shares calculated?